Ode on a Distant Prospect of Eton College

 "Ode on a Distant Prospect of Eton College" is an 18th-century ode by Thomas Gray.
-It is composed of ten 10-line stanzas, rhyming ABABCCDDED, with the B lines and final D line in iambic trimeter and the others in iambic tetrameter.
+It is composed of ten 10-line stanzas that generally follow a ABABCCDEED rhyme sceme, with the B lines and final D line in iambic trimeter and the others in iambic tetrameter.
 In this poem, Gray coined the phrase "Ignorance is bliss".
 It occurs in the final stanza of the poem: